psytext/rosettastats/docs/moderatedMediation.md

 ## R

-In R the function is called ` gemm `, which uses the package "gemm".
+In R the function is called `r gemm() `, which is in the package "gemm".
 At this moment the package can be obtained by running (after installing the package "devtools"):

 devtools::install_github("PeterVerboon/gemm");
 library(gemm).